×

 When we asked people about industries and career opportunities in Kuala Lumpur, they reponded:

 "Foreigners often have jobs in Kuala Lumpur in a variety of industries, such as hospitality, finance, technology, and education.
 Many foreigners work in the tourism industry, providing services such as tour guides, hotel staff, and restaurant workers.
 Other foreigners work in the finance sector, providing services such as banking, accounting, and financial consulting.
 Additionally, many foreigners work in the technology sector, providing services such as software development, web design, and IT support.
-Finally, some foreigners work in the education sector, providing services such as teaching English, tutoring, and lecturing," explained one expat living in Kuala Lumpur, Malaysia.
+Finally, some foreigners work in the education sector, providing services such as teaching English, tutoring, and lecturing," wrote one member in Kuala Lumpur.

 What is life like in Kuala Lumpur?